mt-climate-office/mco-website/index.md

 <div class="left_bbox bbox_dims"><iframe class="iframe_size" src="https://mesonet.climate.umt.edu/api/v2/map/stations/" frameborder="0px" float="left" scrolling="no"></iframe></div>

 <h1 style="text-align: center;">Explore the Mesonet</h1>
 The Montana Mesonet is a network of over 100 weather, soil moisture and snow monitoring stations that the MCO operates across Montana.
-The stations measure a variety of meteorological variables including air temperature, relative humidity, soil moisture, and precipitation. **Click** on a station on the adjacent map to access station data and view station metadata.
+The stations measure a variety of meteorological variables including air temperature, relative humidity, soil moisture, and precipitation. **Click** on a station on the adjacent map to access station data and view station metadata, or visit the [Mesonet Dashboard](https://mesonet.climate.umt.edu/dash/).
 To learn more about the mesonet, visit the [Montana Mesonet](/mesonet/) tab.

 <!-- This makes a nice horizontal rule between sections. -->
 <div class="feature__wrapper"></div>